ks91/pub/java/org/media_art_online/simplehttpd/README.md

 The document root is where the jar file is placed.
 While at work, the server shows the log of HTTP communication.

+What's new in version 1.1.2 (2015-05-31):
+- Better XML syntax checking and error messages.

 What's new in version 1.1.1 (2015-05-24):
 - Better XML syntax error messages.
 - Perhaps now appears on Windows taskbar.